2022 CACAO Scholarship Recipients

 Our 2020 Pauline J Ford-Caesar scholarship recipients have expressed willingness to serve as CACAO Ambassadors to help promote the mission of the organization throughout the year.
 This includes sharing the Caribbean culture and promoting diversity and inclusion within the Central Alabama community and its surrounding areas.

-Our second scholarship recipient is Ms. Sydney Clarke who is of Bahamian parentage.
+Ms. Sydney Clarke is of Bahamian parentage.
 Sydney is a freshman majoring in business at the University of Alabama at Birmingham with an expected GPA above 3.0.
 She desires to be an entrepreneur and a professional tennis player.

 She is a member of the UAB Women’s Tennis team and was highly recommended by the Head Tennis Coach Mark Tjia who wrote “Sydney stands out as a great supportive teammate who brings a positive and cheerful energy to daily practices and interactions with her teammates and coaches...
 She brings a great work ethic with her both to the court and in the classroom.
 Sydney’s positivity, engaging personality, responsibility and unselfishness I believe would make her a wonderful ambassador for your organization.”
 Sydney’s civic and community activities include working at the Ronald McDonald House, the Grace House Pumpkin Festival, Down ’s Syndrome Awareness Smile-A-Mile program, St. Paul’s Episcopal School Hurricane Sally Sock Drive.
 In her statement Sydney wrote “I am focused on continuing to make myself a role model for others while leaving positive marks at each new step in my life.
 Finally, I want to further my education so I can make positive impacts on my country as well as on the world”.
 Please join me in awarding the 2020 Pauline J Ford-Caesar Scholarship to Ms. Sydney Clarke!